simongog/sigir16-topkcomplete/instructions/README.md

 ### Exercise 3.d (optional)

-The implemented tree construction is quite inefficient in the worst case, as we determine the child ranges of an range by scanning the whole range.
+The implemented tree construction is quite inefficient in the worst case, as we determine the child ranges of a range by scanning the whole range.
 Suppose that we can afford to store O(n) extra bits during construction.
 Can you devise a solution which has O(n) time complexity?

 ### Exercise 3.e (optional)